Clarifai/old-docs/api-guide/search/annotation-search/rank.md

 // Here we search for images which we labeled with "cat" and for which the General prediction model does not find
 // a "dog" concept.
 MultiSearchResponse postAnnotationsSearchesResponse = stub.postAnnotationsSearches(
-    PostAnnotationsSearchesRequest.newBuilder().setQuery(
+    PostAnnotationsSearchesRequest.newBuilder().addSearches(
+        Search.newBuilder().setQuery(
             Query.newBuilder().addRanks(
                 Rank.newBuilder().setAnnotation(
                     Annotation.newBuilder().setData(
                             Data.newBuilder().addConcepts(  // You can search by multiple concepts.
                             Concept.newBuilder()
                                 .setId("cat")  // You could search by concept Name as well.
                                 .setValue(1f)  // Value of 0 will search for images that don't have the concept.
                         )
                     )
                 )
             )
             .addRanks(
                 Rank.newBuilder().setAnnotation(
                     Annotation.newBuilder().setData(
                             Data.newBuilder().addConcepts(  // You can search by multiple concepts.
                             Concept.newBuilder()
                                 .setId("dog")  // You could search by concept Name as well.
                                 .setValue(0f)  // Value of 0 will search for images that don't have the concept.
+                        )
                     )
                 )
             )
         )
     )
     .build()
 );